Rockingham Community College

 Expected Work Hours

-- Bachelor’s degree in healthcare management, public health, public administration, health science-related fields or business from an accredited institution
+- Associate degree in medical office administration or Bachelor's degree in healthcare management, public health, public administration, health science-related fields or business from an accredited institution.

 - Familiar with current Electronic Health Record (EHR) platforms and current Procedural Terminology (CPT);